aehrc/cvt2distilgpt2/README.md

 #### Improving Chest X-Ray Report Generation by Leveraging Warm-Starting
 - This repository houses the code for CvT2DistilGPT2 from [[1]](https://arxiv.org/abs/2201.09405) and is implemented in [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/).
 - CvT2DistilGPT2 is an encoder-to-decoder model that was developed for chest X-ray report generation.
+- Its encoder is the Convolutional vision Transformer (CvT) warm-started with an ImageNet-21K checkpoint.
+- Its decoder is DistilGPT2 (which describes the architecture of the decoder as well as the checkpoint).
 - Checkpoints for CvT2DistilGPT2 on MIMIC-CXR and IU X-Ray are available.
 - This implementation could be adapted for any image captioning task by modifying the datamodule.